Code-Institute-Submissions/andreagorsche-akamherst_AugResub/README.md

 I had to update the header and footer CSS due to changes in HTML that were required for the front page.
 IDs and classes were changed or deleted alltogether, making the code much nicer and the output way clearer.

 ### Lessons Learned
 Sometimes going at something a second time after some break, gives the needed perspective to make a project grow to its full potential.
 I am very satisfied with the outcome.
+Especially the focus on the key element of the front page - the pictures - helped me finding a much easier solution: using img tags directly and not working with divs in divs in divs.

 ------